Johnson calls on Starmer to ‘revoke’ claim Corbyn would have made better PM

 There was laughter from the audience when he did not give a yes or no answer about his one-time statement on Mr Corbyn, and he instead suggested the ex-Labour leader would be a better premier than Mr Johnson.

-Sir Keir has in recent weeks sought to distance himself from Mr Corbyn.
+“Boris Johnson was elected as prime minister and a number of years later was booted out of Parliament for breaking the rules.

-He criticised the Conservatives’ election offer as a “Jeremy Corbyn-style manifesto” that would “load everything into the wheelbarrow” without explaining how to pay for it.
+“That’s why I’ve been so determined to change the Labour Party, to always say country first, party second, and make sure at this election there is a real choice between continuing with the Tories or now turning a page and rebuilding the country with Labour.”

-Mr Corbyn has in turn accused his successor of attempting to rewrite history with his recent comments, and said Sir Keir had displayed “double standards”.
+Mr Corbyn, who is contesting the Islington North seat as an Independent, has accused his successor of attempting to rewrite history with his recent comments, and said Sir Keir had displayed “double standards”.